 Different forms of Cellulose

 The purest and natural form in which this carbohydrate could be found is none other than cotton.
 If this carbohydrate is to be produced in laboratories in a nearly pure form, it could be done using filter paper (ashless).
 An interesting fact about this item is that it is a natural polymer consisting of smaller molecules linking together forming a long chain. ß-D-glucose type of sugar forms the main constituent in the links of the chain.
 Polar –OH groups are abundant in the chains of this carbohydrate.
 The chains are bundled together in such a way that adjacent chains on OH groups would form bonds of hydrogen.
 Being a major component of wood, the fibers of this carbohydrate would have lignin (complex polymer) bound with them.

-Learn more about Microcrystalline Cellulose, Cellulose and Insulation the fundamental concepts of chemistry with engaging video lectures and diagrams through Byju’s Learning App.
+Learn more about Microcrystalline Cellulose, Cellulose and Insulation and more with Byju’s Learning App.